osoffer/Diamond-Cutter/README.md

 <br>
 <b>2.
 View a generated visualization (so cool!) of the top activated channels in one of the new networks you’ve built in stage 1.</b>
 <br>This way you can examine if your data activates channels with relevant patterns.
-<br>Note: This feature is not yet completed, you can only visualize channels from original "frozen" models.
+<br><b>Note:</b> This feature is not yet completed, you can only visualize channels from original "frozen" models.
           Availabele models: inception_v1, inception_v4.
 <br>&nbsp;&nbsp;&nbsp;- Pick a layer of your transferred model
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- If the layer is in the “frozen” part of the transferred model, visualizations were already generated